The Cat and the Canary (play): Plot

-The story concerns the death and inheritance of old Cyrus West, a rich eccentric who felt that his relatives "have watched my wealth as if they were cats, and I — a canary".
+The story concerns the death and inheritance of old Cyrus West, a rich eccentric.
 He decrees that his will be read 20 years after his death, at which point his relatives converge at his old family home, now a spooky old haunted mansion.

 The will reads that his most distant relative still bearing the name of West be sole heir, provided they are legally sane.
 The rest of the night spent in the house calls into question the sanity of Annabelle West, a fragile young woman who is legally Cyrus West's heir.

 Production

 Produced by Kilbourn Gordon and directed by Ira Hards, The Cat and the Canary premiered February 7, 1922, at the National Theatre.
 It ran 148 performances, closing December 2, 1922.
 The three-act mystery made a return engagement of 40 performances (April 23 – May 26, 1923).